Artists Repertory Theatre

 Land Acknowledgement

 ART acknowledges that our theatre rests on land that was stolen from indigenous communities.
-It belongs to the Cowlitz, Chinook, Confederated Tribes of the Grand Ronde, and the Siletz — tribes that remain present, strong and vibrant.
+It belongs to the Cowlitz, Chinook, Confederated Tribes of the Grand Ronde, and the Siletz — tribes that remain present, strong, and vibrant.

 ANTI-RACIST STATEMENT

-Artists Repertory Theatre recognizes that we are a predominately white organization and operate within systemic racism and oppression, and that silence and neutrality are actions of complicity.
+Artists Repertory Theatre recognizes that we are a predominantly white organization and operate within systemic racism and oppression, and that silence and neutrality are actions of complicity.
 We recognize the critical role the arts play in our culture and national conversation, and accept our responsibility to make positive change through our work, our practices, and our policies.
 We commit ourselves to the work of becoming an anti-racism and anti-oppression organization, and will work with urgency to end racial inequities in our industry and our culture.

 Artists Repertory Theatre is recognized as a tax-exempt non-profit organization under section 501(c)(3) of the Internal Revenue Code; tax ID number 93-0828781.
 Your contribution qualifies as a charitable contribution under the IRS Code.